Stable Gravastars: Guilfoyle's electrically charged solutions: Introduction

 The outline of the paper is as follows.
-In Sec. \ref{struct}, we present Guilfoyle’s exact solutions with the ansatz $W^2 = a \left( b-\epsilon \phi \right)^2 +b_1$.
-In Sec. \ref{spherical}, the basic equations for spherically symmetric spacetime with electrically charged perfect fluid matter distribution are written satisfying a particular Weyl--Guilfoyle relation, and we discuss the interior and exterior solutions with appropriate boundary conditions in Sec. \ref{gsir}.
-In Sec. \ref{rgm}, we briefly review some gravastar model.
-In Sec. \ref{cgm}, we present the basic setup for matching of the two distinct spacetimes and to obtain models of the thin shell gravastar.
+In Sec. \ref{struct}, we present Guilfoyle's exact solutions with the ansatz $W^2 = a \left( b-\epsilon \phi \right)^2 +b_1$.
+In Sec. \ref{spherical}, the basic equations for spherically symmetric spacetime with electrically charged perfect fluid matter distribution are written, satisfying a particular Weyl--Guilfoyle relation, and we discuss the interior and exterior solutions with appropriate boundary conditions in Sec. \ref{gsir}.
+In Sec. \ref{rgm}, we briefly review some gravastar models.
+In Sec. \ref{cgm}, we present the basic setup for matching the two distinct spacetimes and to obtain models of the thin shell gravastar.
 We also investigate the constraints on parameters at the junction interference with a time-like thin shell in Sec. \ref{jc}.
-Then in Sec. \ref{sg}, we obtained the static gravastar solution and briefly outlined the inearized stability analysis with the determined stability regions of the transition layer in Sec. \ref{lsog}.
-Next, we investigated the stability of gravastar by using the surface mass of the thin shell, and we discuss in details some interesting observations.
+Then in Sec. \ref{sg}, we obtain the static gravastar solution and briefly outline the linearized stability analysis with the determined stability regions of the transition layer in Sec. \ref{lsog}.
+Next, we investigate the stability of gravastar by using the surface mass of the thin shell, and we discuss in detail some interesting observations.
 Our conclusions are given in Sec. \ref{sts}.
-Throughout this work, if not explicitly stated otherwise, we used the units of $G=c=1$.
+Throughout this work, if not explicitly stated otherwise, we use the units of $G=c=1$.